Tour title bar

 Rooms:

-Car type
+Car type:

-The total cost for this tour package is: NZD$0
+Total cost for ALL guests on this tour package is:

 This quote is based on vehicles to accommodate your party in the vehicle type.
 We suggest changing the car type or contacting us for the best options.

-NOTE: Quotes are subject to the availability of specific accommodation and other inclusions.
+NOTE: Quotes are subject to the availability of specific accommodations and other inclusions.
 Our touring experts will be in touch with you regarding this.
-Costs quoted in currencies other than New Zealand dollars (NZ$) are estimated on today's exchange rate and are subject to change and may fluctuate.
-The NZ$ value will not change.
-Terms and Conditions apply.
+Costs quoted in currencies other than Australian dollars (AUD$) are based on today's exchange rate and are subject to change.
+Terms and Conditions apply

 Remember - we can create this itinerary with any style of accommodation or customise it to suit your interests and timeframe.
-Just contact us here.
+Just contact us below!

 Contact form